Teaching Emotional Skills in Non-Academic Settings

 Encourage curiosity instead of judgment

 When adults demonstrate emotional awareness, others learn through observation.
 Modeling is often the most powerful teaching method.
+Learn more about daily practices for emotional intelligence.

 Building Connection Through Shared Emotional Language